On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Discussion and perturbative checks

 We compute $\langle \mathcal{O}(\tau)\rangle_W$ in perturbation theory.
 Since non-zero diagrams require interaction with the Wilson loop, the first contribution is of order $k^{-1}$.
 At this order in $k$, the Feynman diagrams are those in figure \ref{1pt:feynman}.

-It is easy to evaluate the contribution of (b).
+It is easy to evaluate the contribution of the diagram \ref{1pt:feynmanb}.
 After the Wick contractions, the diagram is proportional to $U^I\bar V_I\equiv0$.
-Then, we conclude that the contribution of these diagrams is vanishing, i.e. (3b)=0 \footnote{One can also check that the integral is vanishing for parity.}.
+Then, we conclude that the contribution of the diagram \ref{1pt:feynmanb} is zero\footnote{One can also check that the integral is vanishing for parity.}.